-- Preview Email Newsletter

 The devastating wildfires in northern Canada in recent years have climate consequences that go far beyond smoke and carbon dioxide released into the atmosphere, according to a new study co-authored by two NAU researchers.

-The study, which looked at the various effects of fire in northern Canada and Alaska, wasn' more PR
+The study, which looked at the various effects of fire in northern Canada and Alaska, wasn't all bad news: The researchers found fires in Can more PR

 Northwestern University: New Strategy Targets Undruggable Cancer Proteins Through Cellular Disposal (10)